Enabling Apple Intelligence on macOS 15.1 (Sequoia) Developer Beta

 Run Neofetch on every terminal window on macOS

 Neofetch is really neat open source tool for displaying your system information on your command line oof choice.
 There are a lot of instructions on the Internet explaining how to do this on most Linux based system.
 There is a lot less information for Unix like systems such as macOS.
-Currently, I am running macOS Montery and as this version of the operating system now uses ZSH over the traditional Bash shell for the Terminal app .
+Currently, I am running macOS Monterey and as this version of the operating system now uses ZSH over the traditional Bash shell for the Terminal app .
 Eventually, I figured out that this difference in default shells is why I could not get this to work.
 If you want to do this for yourself you will need to first install the application.

 Now, unlike installing most applications on macOS there is no graphical installer so instead we have to use the fantastic macOS package manager Homebrew. in order to do this open up Terminal and run this command: